SAML with a Custom Provider

 Step 3.
 Perform a Test Login

-Follow the instructions sent by Buildkite support to perform a test login.
-Performing a test login will verify that SSO is working correctly, before it is activated for all your organization members.
+Follow the instructions to perform a test login.
+Performing a test login will verify that SSO is working correctly before you activate it for your organization members.

 SAML User Attributes

 Buildkite accepts a subset of the SAML attributes from identity providers.
 The accepted attributes are:

 ||A boolean value that describes whether the user should be provisioned with admin permissions Example: true|

 ||A string of the user's email address Example: "firstname.lastname@example.org"|

 ||A string of the user's full name Example: "Han Solo"|

 ||A comma separated list of team UUIDs.
 A team's UUID can be found on the Team Settings page in Buildkite.
 Example: `a1aaaa1a-b2bb-cccc-d4dd-aa2aaa6aaaaa,b5bbbbbb-3aaa-dd1d-aaa1-eee4eee6eeee`|

 When using the

 teams attribute, you can also specify roles.
 The